(Frequently asked questions)

 Update; The Billfish Conservation Act of 2012 has made it illegal to sell billfish (except broadbill) in the United States.

 Billfish have always been part of our culture and heritage in Hawaii so we were exempted from the law.
 If you want to buy some marlin or spearfish to eat, Hawaii is the only place in the US that you can do that.
 I highly recommend the marlin poke (raw, marinated).
 Big grocery stores here have fresh seafood counters and will give you a piece to try for free.
 Spearfish is served in restaurants under the name "hebe" and is as good as mahi mahi or ono.
 Striped marlin that have very pink or orange meat is my 2nd favorite fish to eat.

 Update; The Billfish Conservation Act of 2012 has made it illegal to sell billfish (except broadbill) in the United States.

 What are my chances of catching fish?
 I made a fishing season calendar.
 The data came from a couple of local fishing books and reports from the Western Pacific Regional Fishery Management Council but, the one thing you should know is that fish don't know how to read calendars.
 Like party guests, they don't always show up when they should and sometimes they still hang around when they're supposed to leave.
-Most Kona charters will only troll lures all day or occasionally will rig a live bait and troll it.
+Most of the Kona charters only troll lures all day or occasionally will rig a live bait and troll it.
 With these two methods, there's only a yearly catch success rate of about 50%.
 There are some charter boats that advertise that they do bottom fishing but on the day of your charter, they'll tell you that the bottom bite isn't good right now or that it's not bottom fishing season.
 That's because they they never intended to take you bottom fihing in the first place.
-I bottom fish on almost every trip and I've maintained the highest catch rate of any captain in Kona every year since 1997 by using a variety of fishing methods.
-Many that few will even try!
-If I'm already booked up, I refer captains/boats that have a higher than average catch rate.
+I bottom fish on almost every trip and I've maintained the highest catch rate of any captain in Kona every year since 1997 by using a wide variety of fishing methods.